guillaumevincent/smartgetenv/readme.md

 version 0.1.0

-smartgetenv is a python module.
-It add missing default value in ConfigParser module.
+smartgetenv is a python module that helps you to cast env variables.
-It use RawConfigParser module from ConfigParser.

-Work with python 2.7 and python 3.4 and 3.5

 ```python
 from smartgetenv import get_env, get_bool, get_list, get_float, get_int